Metrilo/WooCommerce-Plugin/readme.txt

 == Changelog ==

 = 1.7.18 =
-* Compatibility update: Tested with Woocommerce versions up to 4.5.1
+* Compatibility update: Tested with Woocommerce versions up to 4.5.1 and Wordpress versions up to 5.5.1

 = 1.7.17 =
 * Fixed: Deprecated get_product method and woocommerce_before_cart_item_quantity_zero action hook usage in woocommerce versions higher than 3.7.